Patevipa/HelloWorld/README.md

 # HelloWorld
-Its a powerShell lab 5 to get knowledge and infor,ation about GIt Hub
+It's a PowerShell lab 5 to get knowledge and information about GIt Hub I am Vipal Patel
+I am a Computer system technician  program